 This project, located in José León Suárez, was born in 2001.
 The founder, Liliana, had previously worked with youths and realized that many had to bring their children with them to work and that the neighborhood lacked a place for parents to take their children during the day so that they could study or work.
 The kindergarten was opened to provide a safe place that parents needed, a place where their children could play, learn, and eat a healthy lunch.

 This is how in 2007, the kindergarten was created for kids between the ages of 1 and 5 years old.
-Here they give them a safe place, food and activities while the parents are at work or at school.
+Here they give them a safe place, food, and activities while the parents are at work or at school.
 Nowadays, this place also works as a soup kitchen later during the day where they help provide food for 50+ families.
-Right now they work with the municipality and they supply them with enough food, materials and necessities at the moment but something that needs to be taken into account is that this is not always the case and that everything changes when a different administration comes into office.
+Right now they work with the municipality and they supply them with food and materials but something that needs to be taken into account is that this is not always the case and that everything changes when a different administration comes into office.

 Why is this project important for the community?

 The area where the kindergarten is located is relatively new and still developing.
 A majority of the workers that live here, work in construction, therefore they try to urbanize the area altogether.
 A major issue is dealing with waste, which is abundant and generates illnesses.
 This problem is also since the waste companies are private, therefore, the community inhabitants cannot afford to hire them and the government does not pay that either.
 Right now they consider their biggest issue is the amount of helping hands they have.
 It is very difficult to keep this place running with a small staff and a small budget as well.
 Hence the importance for them in receiving external help, such as volunteers, as their main objective is to take care of the children.
 It needs to be highlighted that they work with migrant families who are more vulnerable.
 Most families that go to the project are from Paraguay, Uruguay, Perú, and Bolivia who work in Buenos Aires.